SolarBAM404/Discord.NET-Template/README.md

 </p>

 My personal template for building Discord bots using the [Discord.NET](https://docs.discordnet.dev) library.
 It is designed to be scalable and production-ready, providing a solid foundation for your Discord applications.
+A lot of the code is inspired by this [Discord.NET template](https://github.com/zobweyt/Discord.Net.Template) created by [zobweyt](https://github.com/zobweyt)

 ## 📜 License